Tour of Azure services

 - Artificial Intelligence

 Compute services are often one of the primary reasons why companies move to the Azure platform.
 Azure provides a range of options for hosting applications and services.
-Here are some examples of compute services in Azure:
+Here are some examples of computing services in Azure:

 |Service name||Service function|